Encrypted .BAK files by ransomware

 5️⃣ Best practices after infection

-1. Do not manipulate the .BAK file
+1. Do not handle the .BAK file

 6️⃣ Summary